Puiseux series: Constructive proof

-Regular case

 Ramified case

 The way of applying recursively the method of the Newton polygon has been described precedingly.
 As each application of the method may increase, in the ramified case, the denominators of exponents (valuations), it remains to prove that one reaches the regular case after a finite number of iterations (otherwise the denominators of the exponents of the resulting series would not be bounded, and this series would not be a Puiseux series.
 By the way, it will also be proved that one gets exactly as many Puiseux series solutions as expected, that is the degree of $P(y)$ in y.

 Without loss of generality, one can suppose that $P(0)\neq 0,$ that is, $a_0\neq 0.$ Indeed, each factor y of $P(y)$ provides a solution that is the zero Puiseux series, and such factors can be factored out.

 As the characteristic is supposed to be zero, one can also suppose that $P(y)$ is a square-free polynomial, that is that the solutions of $P(y)=0$ are all different.
 Indeed, the square-free factorization uses only the operations of the field of coefficients for factoring $P(y)$ into square-free factors than can be solved separately.
 (The hypothesis of characteristic zero is needed, since, in characteristic p, the square-free decomposition can provide irreducible factors, such as $y^p-x,$ that have multiple roots over an algebraic extension.)